vad/wiki-network/README.md

 edits, number of unique editors, edits made in a range of days around event's anniversary, etc...
 Data are outputted in a csv file, bz2 compressed

+### word_frequency.py
+Given a list of words, find the frequency of these words in a random set of pages and in a list of desired pages (and the related talk pages).

+Data are stored in a database.

 ### countwords_groups.py
 Given a current dump, count words found on every UTP and return the results